 He Who Fights Monsters: The Sandins change their minds and decide to fight the gang when they're in the middle of torturing the homeless man when he won't give himself up.

 Hollywood Psych: The point of the Purge is to let people get all of their violence and anger out in a night of catharsis, thereby reducing crime.
-However, studies have shown that violent catharsis increases aggression, rather than reducing it; if anything, the Purge would increase violent crime rates.
+However, studies have shown that violent catharsis increases aggression, rather than reducing it; if anything, the Purge would increase violent crime rates (and incidence of PTSD).
 One of the few intentional examples since there are some implications that the Purge is ultimately having the opposite effect than the intended one throughout the film.

 Honor Before Reason: One of the Sandin kids lets a stranger into their house because he really looks like he is in trouble.
 As a result of doing the morally right thing, horror ensues.